BusisiwePieterson/terraform-automation-aws/README.md

   -  we should check to see what terraform intends to create before we tell it to go ahead and create it. `Run terraform plan`

+![images](images/Screenshot_5.png)

   - Then, if you are happy with changes planned, execute `terraform apply`

-![images](images/Screenshot_5.png)
+### CREATE PUBLIC SUBNETS

 ![images](images/Screenshot_6.png)